Heisenberg-Limited Quantum Lidar for Joint Range and Velocity Estimation: Homodyne measurement

-has a univariate Gaussian distribution due to our initial assumption.
+is distributed according to a univariate Gaussian distribution, which directly follows from our initial assumption.
 The above can now be extended to arbitrary linear combinations $(\vec{u_1}\cdot \vec{y}, {\vec{u_2}\cdot \vec{y}}, \vec{u_3}\cdot \vec{y},\ldots )$.
 In our case, each $\vec{u}_i$ represents a projection onto one of the disjoint long time bins.
-Thus, also the long time bins are multivariate Gaussian distributed.
+Thus, also the long time bin homodyne operators $\hat{X}_i$ are multivariate Gaussian distributed.